Departmental history and context

 Departmental Accomplishments and Objectives

 Climate: The Kinesiology & Health Sciences Department has a track record of providing a welcoming environment and a history of tackling important issues of inclusiveness including the inclusion of women and minorities in athletics and the promotion of health and physical activity for diverse populations.
-Therefore, the department seeks to continue this climate of diversity and inclusiveness by encouraging faculty to stay abreast of university-wide policies and practices concerning diversity.
+Therefore, the department seeks to continue this climate of diversity and inclusiveness by encouraging faculty to stay abreast of College-wide policies and practices concerning diversity.
 All faculty members will also exercise sensitivity regarding changes in dates/times of scheduled exams and papers in light of religious, or foreign national holidays.
 Students will be informed that they should feel free to contact any of their professors for extra help, to explain personal issues that may be affecting academic performance, or to ask for advice and assistance.
 Physical variables will be considered.

 In the past year, building (Adair Hall) accessibility for persons with disability was enhanced with the provision of an elevator system to reach all floors of the departmental building, and a permanent ramp to be used to enter the main entrance of Adair from the sidewalk was constructed.